EliEladElrom/nestjs-starter-server/README.md

 ## Swagger API Documentation

-If you are using the `development` environment as your env `NODE_ENV`, you can view the Swagger UI at `http://localhost:<NESTJS_PORT>/api`.
-If you'd like to view the JSON format of the API documentation, you can go to `http://localhost:<NESTJS_PORT>/api-json`.
+You can view the Swagger UI at `http://localhost:<NESTJS_PORT>/docs`.
+If you'd like to view the JSON format of the API documentation, you can go to `http://localhost:<NESTJS_PORT>/docs-json`.

+For all environments except production, you can view the Swagger API documentation at `URL/docs` using the SWAGGER_USER AND SWAGGER_PASSWORD env variables.

 For more information on how the `SwaggerModule` is used in NestJS, please refer to the [documentation](https://docs.nestjs.com/openapi/types-and-parameters).

+Important Note: `reflect-metadata` must be installed otherwise you will get the following error:
+`Error "@nestjs/swagger" plugin could not be found!`

 ## Automatic TypeScript Generation